|

 It was to this new site in Hda.
 Buen Retiro that Victor brought his wife and raised a family.
 In 1885, Victor married Filomena Maquiling with whom he had 12 children: Cenon, Emilio, Felix, Demetrio, Consolacion, Jose, German, Asuncion, Antonio, Victor, Rosario and Concepcion.
 Nothing more is known about Filomena, except that she was a native of Guinhalaran, Silay.
 She died in 1898, leaving Victor a widower at age 48.
 By that time, he had also become the guardian of his brother Fernando’s children after the latter’s death in 1895.

-VICTOR FERNANDEZ GASTON AND FILOMENA MAQUILING
+THE CHILDREN OF VICTOR FERNANDEZ GASTON AND FILOMENA MAQUILING

 Sometime during the last few years before 1900, Victor decided to move his permanent residence from the remote Hda.
 Buen Retiro to the town of Silay where he owned property that stretched from the beach to what is today 5 de Noviembre Street.
 Here he had constructed a large new house and moved there with his children.
 He also set up a brick factory in the Mambulac area just behind the house.
 Victor and his children divided their time between their Silay home and Hda.
 Buen Retiro, as circumstances dictated.
 These changes in Victor’s life reflected the exigencies of the time – the hacienda was about an hour and a half by quiles, the children had to go to school and other business opportunities were opening up.